What to Do When You’re Burnt TF Out

 - Body pains.
 The combo of intense stress, poor sleep and constant tension can actually start to make you feel weak and achy, says Levy.
 That’s especially true if your burnout is coming from an overly aggressive fitness routine.

 In short, burnout is more than just deep physical and mental exhaustion.
 It’s exhaustion plus listlessness or detachment that comes from believing nothing’s going to change.
-That sense of uselessness can leave you feeling negative, cynical and straight-up stuck.
+That sense of uselessness and self-doubt can leave you feeling negative, cynical and straight-up stuck.
 As a result, your self-esteem can start to tank, and you start trying even less.
 “All of this can lead to decreased performance, which can lead to an even lower mood,” says Levy.
 Uh, negative feedback loop, anyone?

 Reignite Your Flame